 OTA and NTA are the major English-language indices to journal articles and books on biblical topics.
 OTA and NTA each indexes 500 journals as well as many subject-specific books.
 Records include bibliographic data as well as paragraph-length summaries of the journal articles and books they index.

-Oxford Handbooks Online is an outstanding collection of the best Handbooks areas across many different subject areas.
+Oxford Handbooks Online is an outstanding collection of the best Handbooks across many different subject areas.
 One of the most prestigious and successful strands of Oxford’s scholarly publishing, the Handbook series contains in-depth, high-level articles by scholars at the top of their field.

 Regent graduates are eligible for free access to the Atla Serials religion collection.
 This provides access to more than 300 major religion and theology journals and contains almost 600,000 full-text articles.